zahycs/mcp-remote-server/resources/standards/project_structure.md

 ## Key Directories

-### `src/api`
+### `src/assets`

-Contains all API-related code, including endpoints, interceptors, and response transformers.
+Contains static assets such as images, fonts, and other media files used in the application.

 ### `src/components`

-Reusable UI components organized by:
-- `common`: Shared across the app (buttons, inputs, etc.)
-- `specific`: Used by specific features
+Reusable UI components that can be used across different screens.
+Each component is typically defined in its own file with associated styles.

+### `src/config`

+Configuration files for the application, including API endpoint definitions, environment variables, and other constants.

 ### `src/hooks`

-Custom React hooks for shared logic.
+Custom React hooks for shared logic, state management, and side effects.

 ### `src/navigation`

-Navigation configuration using React Navigation.
+Navigation configuration using React Navigation, including drawer navigators, stack navigators, and navigation wrappers.

 ### `src/screens`

-Screen components organized by feature.
+Screen components organized by authentication state:
+- `PostLogin`: Screens that are accessible after user authentication
+- `PreLogin`: Authentication screens, onboarding, and public screens

+Each screen may have its own subdirectory containing the main screen component and related files (e.g., styles, subcomponents).

 ### `src/services`

-Business logic, data transformation, and other services.
+Business logic, API communication, data transformation, and other services.
+Typically implemented as singleton classes with specific responsibilities.

-### `src/store`

-State management using Redux/Redux Toolkit.

 ### `src/theme`

-Theme definitions including colors, typography, spacing, etc.
+Theme definitions including colors, typography, spacing, and other styling constants.

+### `src/types`

+TypeScript type definitions, interfaces, and type guards that are shared across the application.
+This can be a separate directory or included within the config directory depending on the project size.

+### `src/utils`

+Utility functions and helpers, including API utilities, formatting functions, and other shared logic.

 ## Best Practices

-1. Use absolute imports with path aliases
-2. Group related files in feature-based directories when appropriate
+1. Use TypeScript for type safety and better developer experience
+2. Implement functional components with React hooks
-3. Keep components small and focused
+3. Keep components small and focused on a single responsibility
 4. Extract business logic into services
-5. Use consistent naming conventions
+5. Use consistent naming conventions (PascalCase for components, camelCase for functions)
+6. Implement proper error handling in API calls and async operations
+7. Use environment-specific configuration when necessary